Alinapanyue/TaskManager/README.md

 # Task Manager App

-A simple task management application built with React Native and Expo.
+A simple task management application built with React Native and Expo, allowing users to manage their daily tasks efficiently.

 ## Features